 In the context of the EU funded projects providing technical assistance to ENP beneficiary countries, EMSA invited Black and Caspian Sea and SAFEMED IV Projects’ representatives participating in the Pilot Project on AIS information sharing to attend the 15th MAREΣ Experts Working Group meeting organised in collaboration with the Italian Coast Guard and held in Venice on 27 November 2018.

 EMSA has recently secured four contracts for maritime surveillance services based on remotely piloted aircraft systems.
 These contracts will provide increased maritime surveillance capabilities to European agencies and member states within the context of their coast guard functions.

-The recently published (September 2017) ‘Seafarer Statistics in the EU – Statistical review (2015 data STCW-IS)’ represents a snap-shot of the European labour market in terms of the number of seafarers holding valid certificates and endorsements in 2015.
-This is the second year in repect of which such data is available.
-As more data is collected in the coming years, this will make possible trend analysis that should hopefully contribute to a better understanding of the maritime labour fource in Europe
+The statistical review presented in this report is based on data extracted from certificates and endorsements registered by EU Member States until 31 December 2016 and recorded in the STCW Information System.
+It represents a snapshot of the European labour market in terms of the number of seafarers holding valid certificates and endorsements in 2016.
+This is the third year in respect of which such data is available.
+In future reports, as more data is collected, it will be possible to conduct trend analysis that should hopefully contribute to a better understanding of the maritime labour force in Europe.

 Training on IMO Port State Control Procedures took place on 20 – 21 June 2018 at EMSA premises in Lisbon under the Black and Caspian Sea regions Project.
 This was the first training tailor-made by EMSA especially for the Project’s beneficiaries which are non MoU on PSC countries.